Crowd Two Factor Authentication (2FA/MFA) gives the ability to enable

 users & click on Save.

-Allowing 2-Factor Authentication for users: For
+Enforce 2-Factor Authentication for users: For

-enabling 2FA for users in Crowd 2FA, navigate to
+enabling 2FA for users, navigate to

 'User Management' tab, where you can see the list

-of all the active users, and all the 2FA operations can be performed on these active users.
+of all the active users, and all the 2FA operations that can be performed on these active users.

 Note: 2FA for all the users is disabled by

-Step 2: How the user can Configure the 2FA
+2: How the user can Configure the 2FA

-will be shown to users after enabling 2FA for a particular user in
+Welcome Message for users: The following screen will be shown to users after enabling 2FA for a particular user & to configure Two Factor authentication methods, the user needs to click the Next button.

 Configure the Mobile Authenticator app: Once the